kubecost/docs/efficiency-idle.md

 > where \
 > *allocation = max(request, usage)*

-So, idle costs can also be thought of as the cost of the space that the Kubernetes scheduler could add pods without disrupting any workloads in but is not currently.
+So, idle costs can also be thought of as the cost of the space that the Kubernetes scheduler could schedule pods, without disrupting any existing workloads, but it is not currently.

 ### Sharing idle